 existbatch operationmenu, selectcompilerand clickapplianceThen look for the Tax Status and Tax Category fields and use the drop-down menus to select the correct details.
 Then look for the "Tax Status" and "Tax Category" fields and use the drop down menus to select the correct details.

-When you are ready, clickupdate.
+When you're ready, clickupdate.
 Just like that, sales tax is added to the product!

 summarize